serhatcann/dog-list-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Prerequisites

+ * [Yarn - Package Manager](https://yarnpkg.com/) need to be installed on your machine.
+ * You need to get API key from (https://docs.thedogapi.com/) with your email address in order to fetch and vote dogs.

+## Steps
-* Clone the project and run `yarn` to install all required dependencies.
+1. Clone the project and run `yarn` to install all required dependencies.
-* After installation done, you can start the project with `yarn start`.
+2. After installation done, you can start the project with `yarn start`.
-* Below commends are generated automatically by `create-react-app` bootsrap and can be used for this project.
+3. Below commends are generated automatically by `create-react-app` bootsrap and can be used for this project.

 ## Available Scripts